Prescription Drug Coverage

 Under Drug Quantity Management, CVS Caremark monitors the amount of medication prescribed compared to the recommended level for a medication.
 For example, if medical guidelines state a medication should be taken no more than once per day and a physician prescribes it for two times per day, CVS Caremark will reach out to the physician for justification regarding the higher amount prescribed.
 Sufficient justification will be required in order for the additional medication to be approved.

 These programs may require additional information from a prescribing physician in order for a prescription to be covered and paid for by the university’s health plan.

 Under Step Therapy, an individual may be required to use a therapeutically equivalent and less costly drug where available and appropriate (such as a generic prescription) prior to being able to a more costly medication.

-Under Prior Authorization, Express Scripts will require pre-approval be obtained for certain medications in order for the drug to be covered by the health plan.
+Under Prior Authorization, CVS Caremark will require pre-approval be obtained for certain medications in order for the drug to be covered by the health plan.
 For mediations requiring prior authorization, a physician will be required to provide documentation that the patient meets the established medical guidelines for the medication.
 This may include prescriptions individuals are currently receiving.

 Please contact HR-Benefits at email@example.com if you have any questions regarding these programs.

 The University's prescription drug plan includes a "generics preferred" program.
 When employees or family members need a new prescription or a refill for a brand-name drug, the pharmacist will check whether a generic drug is available instead.
 If a generic is available, employees are encouraged to utilize the generic option.
 If the employee chooses to use the brand-name instead of the generic, the employee will be charged the full cost difference between the generic and the brand-name drug.
 If there is no generic available, the employee will be charged the normal brand name copay.